“If you can’t measure it, you can’t improve it.”

 An additional window of information about agents

 Here you can see the variety of the working activities in the detail regarding the calling, wrapping up, logging in, logging out, etc.

 All of the statistics for monitoring are provided with the date and time marks for easy search.
 The statistical data was stored for 12 months.
 You can return to the necessary calling activity, using the interface’s calendar and dive into the statistic or audio recording file.

 And all of these and some other monitoring features you can have now by contacting us.

 Call Center Quality Monitoring Process - How Do You Start?

-Implementing quality monitoring into your call center is not difficult.
-Below are some steps you can use as a guideline if you're just starting out.
+Hey, implementing quality monitoring in your call center is not difficult as it may seem.
+Take a look at some steps you can use as a guideline if you're just starting out:

 - Create a scorecard.
 It's a general report that tracks the performance of your selected call center KPIs and compares it with your goals.
 With the help of a scorecard, you'll be able to monitor the success and failure of your team's efforts.